wjxiong5633/hk_rt_covid19/README_data.md

   - rt_temp_RIDE - Effective reproductive number at 'date' estimated with data up to 'date_analysis' using RIDE method.

 * bp_rt
-  - rt_temp_BP - Effective reproductive number at 'date' estimated with data up to 'date_analysis' using RIDE method.
+  - rt_temp_BP - Effective reproductive number at 'date' estimated with data up to 'date_analysis' using BP method.